jhancock532/Awesome-Innovation/Getting Things Done/Websites.md

 ## Design

 * [Gravit](https://designer.gravit.io/)<br>
   Free : A swish online design tool, there is also a downloadable verison for those who distrust their browsers.
-This was submitted anonymously by an innovation student, thank you!
+Thanks to Angus Williams for submitting this resource!

 * [Word Cloud Generator](https://www.wordclouds.com/) <br>
   Free : Really easy to use, no download or sign up required.
 Perfect for what you need it to do.